Bread Dad

 • As I stated earlier – Since this banana bread recipe contains walnuts, please do not serve it to anyone with a nut allergy.
 Also because this banana bread contains chopped nuts, it may be a potential choking hazard for young children.
 So please use caution when serving any type of banana nut bread.

-• Use FRESH walnuts.
-After you have opened a bag of chopped walnuts, the walnuts can go rancid (bad) quickly due to their high oil content.
-Once the walnut package has been opened, you should store the chopped walnuts in an airtight container in your refrigerator or freezer.
-Do not use old walnuts that have been sitting in your pantry in an already opened bag.
-Also check the expiration date on sealed (unopened) walnut packages in order to make sure that they are still good.
+• Once the walnut package has been opened, you should store the chopped walnuts in an airtight container in your refrigerator or freezer.
+Do not use old walnuts that have been sitting in your pantry for weeks/months in an open bag.

 • If you run out of walnuts (or you are tired of walnut-based recipes), you can use chopped pecans as a nice substitute.

 • Use RIPE bananas for the BEST flavor.
 Ripe bananas are soft and have a yellow peel covered with many small black spots.
 Hard yellow/green(ish) bananas are too starchy and have much less banana flavor.
-FYI – A beautiful pure yellow banana (without any spots) is not fully ripe!!

 • Using UNRIPE bananas will result in a very bland banana bread (with little banana flavor).